Xalior/nbn-oidc-provider/README.md

 The dual architecture allows for a complete identity management solution where the provider handles the core OIDC protocols while the client provides user-friendly interfaces for managing credentials, accounts, and application access.

+For a list of recent changes and updates, see the [Changelog](docs/changelog.md).

 ## Package Manager: pnpm

 This project uses [pnpm](https://pnpm.io/) as its package manager.
 Please do not use npm or yarn to install dependencies or run scripts.